 - Use a mix of visualizations:

-When presenting your market research results and data, you should aim to use a balanced mix of text, graphs, charts, and interactive visualizations.
+When presenting your market research results and discoveries, you should aim to use a balanced mix of text, graphs, charts, and interactive visualizations.

 Using your summary as a guide, you should decide which type of visualization will present each specific piece of market research data most effectively (often, the easier to understand and more accessible, the better).

-Doing so will allow you to create a story that will put your research information into a living, breathing context, providing a level of insight you need to transform industry, competitor, or customer data or feedback into actionable strategies and initiatives.
+Doing so will allow you to create a story that will put your research information into a living, breathing context, providing a level of insight you need to transform industry, competitor, or consumer info or feedback into actionable strategies and initiatives.

 - Use professional data dashboards: